TheRenegadeCoder/sample-programs/docs/index.md

 by [project][1] or by [language][2].
 Feel free to browse these pages to learn more about our project.

+Alternatively, you can dive right into the latest articles below:

+{% include recent_posts.html limit=5 %}

 [1]: {{ site.baseurl }}/projects
 [2]: {{ site.baseurl }}/languages